 - Following the meeting, the primary mentor must complete the Thesis Meeting Evaluation form sent by the program manager within a week.
 Additional committee members are to complete the short evaluation that will be emailed out within the same time frame.

 Guidelines for committee members

 - The committee members are responsible for following up on any significant issues with the student's advisor and/or the graduate program director, with the student's knowledge.
 The Executive Committee should not hear about a major issue for the first time when they are asked to approve an extension to the '6 year rule', or when a problem has gotten serious enough that it becomes unclear whether the student will be able to complete the PhD.

-- More broadly, if the committee has significant concerns about a student's progress, it is critical that the program director or administrator is informed; the concerns should of course also be communicated to the student and the student's advisor during the committee meeting.
+- More broadly, if the committee has significant concerns about a student's progress, it is critical that the program director or manager is informed; the concerns should of course also be communicated to the student and the student's advisor during the committee meeting.
 These concerns could include: concerns that the student is insufficiently committed to the project, i.e., not putting in enough time in lab, long unexplained absences, etc.; concerns that a dedicated student is not making progress because of potentially insurmountable scientific challenges; or any number of nonscientific issues that interfere with progress.
 Whatever the case, the graduate program needs to know about it, early enough that the problem can be addressed proactively.

 - Determine when the student has made a substantial and original contribution to science that fulfills the requirement for the PhD.

 - Put together a thesis committee along with your mentor that consists of at least two additional PIs.
 They should be researchers who can understand and assist you with your research.